 Another consideration is that white gold pieces are usually plated with rhodium, which is an extremely lustrous precious metal of the platinum metals group.
 Rhodium-plated items appear slightly shinier than polished platinum ones.

-But even when comparing polished platinum vs. white gold with a rhodium finish side-by-side, it’s difficult to tell the difference with the naked eye.
+Saying that, even if you were to compare polished platinum vs. white gold with a rhodium finish side-by-side, it would be very difficult to tell the difference between them.

 Is Platinum Stronger Than White Gold?